Miscarriage, or pregnancy loss, can look and feel different for each woman. Common symptoms include bleeding and cramping.

 - experience contractions, amniotic fluid leakage, the water breaking, or other signs of premature labor

 In some cases, the fetus dies without causing any bleeding.
 When this happens, the woman may want to wait for the pregnancy to pass on its own or want the pregnancy loss to be over as quickly as possible.

 If a woman wants to expedite a miscarriage, a doctor can supply medication that helps with miscarrying at home.
 This approach is safest during early pregnancy.

 A healthcare professional can also perform surgery to remove the remains of the embryo or fetus.

 Sometimes a pregnancy loss is incomplete, leaving behind tissue that can lead to infection and other health problems.
 When this happens, a doctor may recommend medication or surgery.

 Doctors used to counsel couples to wait for 1 month, and sometimes much longer, before trying to conceive again after a pregnancy loss.

 However, research now shows that there is no medical justification for this recommendation.
 If a couple feels ready, it is safe to begin trying to conceive again right away.
-One study showed that fertility may even be slightly higher immediately following a miscarriage.

 Sometimes, however, it takes a while for a woman’s cycle to resume following pregnancy loss.